-All three of their final and impressive victories came on the road.
+All three of their final impressive victories came on the road.

 A campaign that was thrilling in its final weeks ended with a disappointing loss to the Rams in the NFC Championship Game, but the 49ers ultimately exceeded expectations.

 Now, the big question is when the Trey Lance era begins.
-San Francisco is currently without a first-round pick in 2022 after trading up for him in last year’s NFL Draft.
+San Francisco entered the 2022 NFL Draft without a first-round pick after trading up for Lance in last year’s NFL Draft.

 49ers NFL Draft Picks 2022